Mehboudi/Thermometry-with-Continious-Monitoring-using-N-level-probes/README.md

 If you set the parameter bose_3lev=1, the code uses the 2-level ansatz.
 It leaves the degeneracy of each level as an open parameter, and finds the best one.

+## Robustness to energy structure
+In a new update, we also include some codes that consider robustness of the FI to the Hamiltonian structure.
+In particular, instead of the optimal structure, which is two levels with energies that are sharply equal, we consider two -levels with energies that can fluctuate around the optimal values.
+These are modeled with some Gaussian distribution of the energies around the optimal values.

+You can run the robustness only for the fermionic case, but bosonic should be similar.
+The code is called run_robustness_ham_structure.
+The main new parameter to change is the standard deviation of the energy levels, sigma.